Tiger Woods had a rod inserted in his leg during an emergency surgery after a high-speed crash | NewsChannel 3-12

 Having seen the damage at the crash site, Los Angeles County Sheriff Alex Villanueva said it was “nothing short of a miracle” that Woods was alive.

-“We have seen accidents with far less obvious [damage] that are fatalities,” Villanueava told CNN’s Chris Cuomo on Tuesday.
+“We have seen accidents with far less obvious (damage) that are fatalities,” Villanueva told CNN’s Chris Cuomo on Tuesday.

-Los Angeles County Sheriff’s Deputy Carlos Gonzalez responded to the crash, where he found a lucid Woods, still strapped into his seat belt but trapped as the vehicle had rolled over onto the driver’s side door.
-Gonzalez said that once he realized the golfer was conscious, he kept him talking in hopes of keeping him from going further into shock before medical help could arrive.
+Los Angeles County Sheriff’s Deputy Carlos Gonzalez, who responded to the crash, found a lucid Woods still strapped into his seat belt but trapped as the SUV had rolled over onto the driver’s side door.

+Woods didn’t seem concerned with his injuries at the time, Gonzalez said.
+He described Woods as calm but potentially in shock.

 “I do think the fact that he was wearing a seat belt and that the vehicle safety features worked as designed by the manufacturer likely resulted in either reducing his injury or saving his life,” Gonzalez told Cuomo.

-When he arrived at the scene, Woods seemed not only lucid, but calm and not concerned about his injuries — potentially pointing to shock, Gonzalez said.

-Los Angeles County Fire officials arrived to break him free, but the golfer tried to remove himself from the SUV but was unable to, Chief Daryl Osby told CNN’s John Berman.
+Los Angeles County Fire officials arrived to break him free.
+Woods tried to get out of the SUV himself but was unable, Chief Daryl Osby told CNN’s John Berman.
 Woods could not stand on his own, Gonzalez said.

 They broke the windshield with the ax and used the bar to pry the seats and metal from around Woods’ legs, Osby said.